alanng10/StandMachine/Docue/a.md

 The button is trigg only to switch between Keyboard Case and Mouse Case.

+The button is trigg with button press only and not with button release.

 The Mouse Case has cursor move Keyboard button list with Ctrl button modify trigg to move mouse cursor by 1 pixel grain.